Life

 Examples of Definitions

-Life as a system capable of (1) self-organization, (2) self-replication, (3) evolution through mutation, (4) Metabolism, and (5) concentrative encapsulation (Arrhenius, 2002; source Popa 2004).
-Strength: It gives a list of essential properties of life and is comprehensive.
+Life as a system capable of (1) self-organization, (2) self-replication, (3) evolution through mutation, (4) metabolism, and (5) concentrative encapsulation (Arrhenius, 2002; source Popa 2004).
+Strength: It gives a comprehensive list of essential properties.

-Life is the process of existence of open non-equilibrium complete systems, which are composed of carbonbased polymers and are able to self-reproduce and evolve on basis of template synthesis of their polymer components (Altstein, 2002; source Popa 2004).
+Life is the process of existence of open non-equilibrium complete systems, which are composed of carbon-based polymers and can self-reproduce and evolve on the basis of template synthesis of their polymer components (Altstein, 2002; source Popa 2004).
 Strength: It is specific about thermodynamic and chemical requirements.

-Life may be described as “a flow of energy, matter and information” (Baltscheffsky, 1997; source Popa 2004).
-Strength: It includes flow of information.
-Life is an expected, collectively self-organized property of catalytic polymers (Kauffmann, 1993; source Popa 2004).
-Strength: It includes catalysis and selforganization; life is expected.
+Baltscheffsky (1997; source Popa 2004) describes life as “a flow of energy, matter and information.”
+Strength: It includes the flow of information.
+Kauffmann (1993; source Popa 2004) treats life as an expected, collectively self-organized property of catalytic polymers.
+Strength: It includes catalysis and self-organization; life is expected.

 Life is a self-sustained chemical system capable of undergoing Darwinian evolution (NASA’s working definition of life; Joyce 1994, 2002; source Popa 2004).
 Strength: It includes Darwinian evolution and self-sustainability as criteria for life.

-Life is defined as “a material system that can acquire, store, process, and use information to organize its activities” (Dyson, 2000; source Popa 2004).
+Dyson (2000; source Popa 2004) defines life as “a material system that can acquire, store, process, and use information to organize its activities.”
 Strength: It includes information.
 Any living system must comprise four distinct functions: (1) increase of complexity; (2) directing the trends of increased complexity; (3) preserving complexity; and (4) recruiting and extracting the free energy needed to drive the three preceding motions (Anbar, 2002; source Popa 2004).
-Strength: A focus on complexity.
+Strength: It focuses on complexity.

 Any system capable of replication and mutation is alive (Oparin, 1961; source Popa 2004).
 Strength: It gives key properties of life.